 Quantitative data, in contrast, is used when the research objective is to quantify variables and generalize findings across larger populations.
 It is suited for testing hypotheses, making predictions, and providing data that can be compared across different groups or over time.
 The structured nature of quantitative data makes it ideal for studies that require statistical rigor and objectivity.

 Analyzing qualitative data involves a systematic process of interpreting non-numerical information to uncover patterns, themes, and insights.
 The first step in this process is data familiarization, where researchers immerse themselves in the data by reviewing transcripts, notes, or other materials multiple times.
-This initial phase helps researchers gain a comprehensive understanding of the content and context of the data.
+This initial phase helps researchers gain a holistic understanding of the content and context of the data.

 Once familiar with the data, the next step is coding.
 Coding involves identifying and labeling specific segments of the data that are relevant to the research questions.
 These codes represent key concepts or themes that emerge from the data.
 Researchers may use manual coding, where they highlight and annotate the data, and software tools can assist in organizing and categorizing the information.